 FAQ

-If your broth doesn't gel, you either didn't cook it for long enough to extract enough gelatin from the bones OR you didn't have enough bones in your broth.
+If your broth doesn't gel, you either didn't cook it for long enough to extract enough gelatin from the bones OR you didn't have enough meaty bones in your broth.

 Yes, I do this all the time.
-I specifically label 'chicken bone broth' versus 'beef bone broth' so I don't mix them up.
+I specifically label 'chicken bone broth' versus 'beef bone broth,' so I don't mix them up.
 You may need to alter the salt in the recipe depending on how seasoned your broth is, but they are quite interchangeable.

 Keep it in the refrigerator for no longer than 5 days.
 You can freeze it for up to a year.